hecko-yes/hecko.my.to/style-guide/index.md

-if `don't` can be a thing then why not `y'all'dn't've` (= `you all would not have`) if the plural of `octopus` is `octopi` then for `corpus` i'll do `corpi` and you can't stop me (not in serious writing though)
+if `don't` can be a thing then why not `y'all'dn't've` (= `you all would not have`) if the plural of `octopus` is `octopi` then for `corpus` i'll do `corpi` and you can't stop me (not in serious writing though) somewhat relevant is forcing local patterns to work, such as alliteration (e.g. `special spoon spection` (from "section"))

 ## regionality